Mahler in Manchester- A Performer’s Perspective

-Welcome to a View from the Podium special series- Mahler, a Performer’s Perspective, commissioned by The Bridgewater Hall for the Mahler in Manchester festival in 2010.
+Welcome to a View from the Podium special series- Mahler, a Performer’s Perspective, originally commissioned by The Bridgewater Hall for the Mahler in Manchester festival in 2010.
+Since the completion of the cycle in 2010, the series has continued to evolve and develop as I’ve continued to study, perform and record Mahler’s music.

-With so many marvellous performances to look forward to, and all the accompanying programme notes and lectures, it may be hard at first to imagine what on earth a series of blogs posts could add to the occasion.
-In the end, we thought that it would be interesting and useful to offer something a little different- a behind the scenes look at the issues these astounding works pose for interpreters and performers.
+We thought that it would be most interesting and useful to offer a behind the scenes look at the issues these astounding works pose for interpreters and performers.
 If you’ve ever wanted to know what keeps conductors up at nights when preparing a Mahler symphony, or wondered what it feels like to be the principal trumpet player ten seconds before the downbeat of Mahler 5, you’ve come to the right place.

-I’m looking forward to sharing some of my own experiences of coming to terms with each of the symphonies as a conductor, and reflecting on what it was like to play them in my past life as an orchestra cellist.
+Here you can share some of my own experiences of coming to terms with each of the symphonies as a conductor, and reflecting on what it was like to play them in my past life as an orchestra cellist.
 Each work has it’s own challenges, riddles, paradoxes and problems.
-If you’ve ever wondered which is the tougher job- conducting Mahler 2 or conducting the offstage band in Mahler 2, I can tell you.
-I’m also looking forward to interviewing some of the conductors and players involved in the BWH’s series.
+If you’ve ever wondered which is the tougher job- conducting all of Mahler 2 or conducting the offstage band in Mahler 2, I can tell you.

 Meanwhile, thank you for reading.
 I hope these posts will enhance your listening experience, and that many of you will be inspired to join the conversation by sharing your comments.
 If there is a topic you would like us to explore as part of this series, please feel free to suggest it by emailing us at info@kennethwoods.net.